badbatch/repodog/cli/core/README.md

            app | library | server                                       [string]

 Options:
-  --version         Show version number                                [boolean] --help            Show help                                          [boolean] --customTypePath  The additional types to apply to the scaffold.
+  --version           Show version number                              [boolean] --help              Show help                                        [boolean] --custom-type-path  The additional types to apply to the scaffold.
 Multiple
                       types should be separated by a "." character      [string] --verbose           Whether to output verbose logs.                  [boolean]
 ```

 #### `new` config